csirac2/snazzer/doc/snazzer-prune-candidates.md

 - 1. A retention preference value contains anything other than digits
 - 2. Line does not end in a valid datetime string pattern
 - 3. Datetime contains obviously non-sensical digits
+- 4. Detected an interactive tty and no --force-tty-stdin option was given

 # BUGS AND LIMITATIONS